BaankeyBihari/BaankeyBihari/README.md

   *Hyderabad, India*
   Developed modem firmware for cutting-edge wireless technologies.
 Collaborated on core protocol stacks and delivered reliable, high-throughput embedded solutions.

+- **Member of Technical Staff** | Graphene Semiconductors | Jul 2016 – Jul 2017
+  *Bengaluru, India*
+  Collaborated with engineers at SanDisk to design and implement tests for their white box team.
+Led a team to implement these tests and extend the existing framework to execute more complicated scenarios.

 - **Oracle** | Associate Software Engineer / Software Developer | Jun 2012 – Jul 2013
   *Bengaluru, India*
   Built foundational tools for Solaris on SPARC as part of the ISV engineering team.
 Focused on robust, efficient software and cross-team communication.